krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **default_tgs_enctypes**
-    Identifies the supported list of session key encryption types that should be returned by the KDC.
+    Identifies the supported list of session key encryption types that should be returned by the KDC, in order of preference from highest to lowest.
 The list may be delimited with commas or whitespace.
 See :ref:`Encryption_and_salt_types` in
     :ref:`kdc.conf(5)` for a list of the accepted values for this tag.
     The default value is |defetypes|, but single-DES encryption types will be implicitly removed from this list if the value of